Prathamesh-Palatshaha/PDF-QA-RAG/README.md

-# 📄 Research Paper Q&A with Multi-Modal Retrieval (Gemini-powered)
+# 📄 PDF Q&A with Multi-Modal Retrieval (Gemini-powered)

 This project allows you to **upload a research paper PDF** into a **Jupyter Notebook** and then **ask natural language questions** about its contents — including **text, tables, and images** — using **Google Gemini** (free model).